Hudamabkhoot/Van-life/README.md

 ## Features

-- User Authentication: Sign up and log in securely with your email and password.
+- User Authentication: Users can Sign up and log in securely with email and password.

-- Current Weather Display: View the current weather conditions for any location, including temperature, weather icon, and description.

 - Van Management: Users can add new vans to the platform and delete vans they no longer need.

-- Review System: Share your experiences by adding reviews for vans you've rented.
+- Review System:Users can share experiences by adding reviews for vans they have rented.

-- Profile Management: Update your profile information and change your password as needed.
+- Profile Management: Users can update profile information and change password as needed.

-- Account Deletion: Easily delete your account if you no longer wish to use our platform.
+- Account Deletion:  Users can dasily delete their account if they no longer wish to use our platform.

 ## Built With: